ingadhoc/product/product_catalog_tree_sale_renting/README.rst

 Product Catalog Tree Sale Renting
 =================================

-Incorporates the possibility to search the Pricelist Price of products in the tree view.
+If the catalog is opened from rentals the view is kanban.

 Installation
 ============